 Teaching Phonics At Swaffham Prior

-The phonic lessons are based on the ‘Letters and Sounds’ programme and structured to ensure that children are first able to identify letters and to say the sound those letters make.
-Once children are confident with saying the single letter sounds and blending them to create words, they then start to learn the common digraphs (where two letters go together to create a new phoneme such as sh), trigraphs (where three letters create a new phoneme such as igh) and spelling patterns that we use within the English language.
+Lessons are structured to ensure that children are first able to identify letters and to say the sound those letters make.
+Once children are confident with saying the single letter sounds and blending them to create words, they then start to learn the common digraphs (where two letters go together to create one phoneme such as sh), trigraphs (where three letters create a new phoneme such as igh) and alternative ways of spelling phonemes or pronouncing graphemes.